 2D transition metal dichalcogenides; in-situ TEM; Energy and environmental applications

-We are focusing on using In-situ/Ex-situ Multimodal Characterizations (especially in-situ TEM, synchrotron X-ray absorption, electrochemical testing etc.) to solve fundamental and technologically-important problems, especially those related with energy conversion and storage, nano-electronics and bioelectronics.
-We have been working on diverse research projects, such as nanomaterial synthesis, composites, mechanism study, electronics devices, catalysis, batteries, sensors, etc. Our group develops a versatile and interdisciplinary research, ranging from material syntheses, to structures, properties, and to applications.
+We are focusing on using In-situ/Ex-situ Multimodal Characterizations (especially in-situ TEM, synchrotron X-ray absorption, electrochemical testing etc.) to solve fundamental and technologically-important problems, especially those related with energy and environmental applications.
+We have been working on diverse research projects, such as nanomaterial synthesis, in-situ TEM study, electronics devices, catalysis, batteries, sensors, etc. Our group develops a versatile and interdisciplinary research, ranging from material syntheses, to structures, properties, and to applications.

 Battery intercalation for material synthesis, mechanism study and energy applications